Can I use this tool against public mirrors of popular IP address DNSBLs?

-You should only run the “Comparison Tool” where you pay for the other service, have a local rsync copy of the zone you are testing, and have an API/Query key with that service to make queries.
+Public mirrors are often offered for free service tiers.
+However, you should only use the "Comparison Tool" if you pay for the other service, have a local rsync copy of the zone you are testing, and have an API/Query key to make queries.

-The tool will generate a lot of queries in quick succession, so this will usually be against free public mirror service terms and is generally unfriendly.
+The tool generates many queries in quick succession, which can violate the terms of free public mirror services and is generally unfriendly.

-Do you charge to use this tool or the queries to Abusix Mail Intelligence?
+Do you charge for this tool or the queries to Abusix Mail Intelligence?

 No, the “Comparison Tool” is designed for those running a trial of Abusix Mail Intelligence.

-You should not run the tool if you already have an Abusix Mail Intelligence subscription, as it will dramatically increase your average query count, which can affect billing.
+Do not run the tool if you already have an Abusix Mail Intelligence subscription.
+Running it will significantly increase your average query count, which can affect billing.